datalifecycle-ua/MetabolomicsPipeline/README.md

     git clone https://github.com/JoelParkerUofA/MetabolomicsPipeline.git

 You only need to utilize one of the two options above to download the pipeline.
-In the downloaded/cloned folder open the “Metabolomics Pipeline.Rproj” to open the R project.
+In the downloaded/cloned folder, open the “Metabolomics Pipeline.Rproj” to open the R project.

 ### Update and install packages